Russian Ambassador to US Finishes Term Amid Growing Tensions

 AI

-Despite the current tensions between the two nations, Antonov expressed a willingness to work with Washington on arms control in an August interview with TASS.
-“My approach to is simple: we need to sit down and write down what each side wants,” he said, emphasizing the importance of finding common ground, even on minimal terms.
+Despite the current between the two nations, Antonov expressed a willingness to work with Washington on arms control in an August interview with TASS.
+“My approach to negotiations is simple: we need to sit down and write down what each side wants,” he said, emphasizing the importance of finding common ground, even on minimal terms.

 Read More @ kyivindependent.com